GaloisInc/saw-script/doc/manual/manual.md

 command stops execution of the current script and returns the given exit code to the operating system.

-Finally, a few miscellaneous functions and commands exist.
+Finally, there are a few miscellaneous functions and commands.
 The `show` function computes the textual representation of its argument in the same way as `print`, but instead of displaying the value it returns it as a `String` value for later use in the program.
 This can be useful for